bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

     SELECT name FROM fruits WHERE color = 'Red';

-This statement implies that the **SELECT** statement is looking to return the name of any row that has a color equal to ‘Red’.
-If the color is not equal to ‘Red’, the statement returns **false** and nothing is returned.
-If the color is equal to ‘Red’, the statement returns **true**.
+This statement implies that the **SELECT** statement is looking to return the name of any row that has a color equal to 'Red'.
+If the color is not equal to 'Red', the statement returns **false** and nothing is returned.
+If the color is equal to 'Red', the statement returns **true**.

 The AND and OR statements work along these principles.
-They join together two or more conditions, such as color = ‘Red’, to make a bigger condition.
+They join together two or more conditions, such as color = 'Red', to make a bigger condition.
 For the AND statement to return **true** all of the conditions in the statement must individually return **true**.
 For the OR statement to return **true** only one of the conditions in the statement must return **true**.
 An example of this is below.

 Try out the two statements below individually.
 Which one do you think will give you the most results?

-     SELECT name FROM fruits WHERE (color = ‘Red’) AND (texture = ‘Juicy’);
+     SELECT name FROM fruits WHERE (color = 'Red') AND (texture = 'Juicy');

-     SELECT name FROM fruits WHERE (color = ‘Red’) OR (texture = ‘Juicy’);
+     SELECT name FROM fruits WHERE (color = 'Red') OR (texture = 'Juicy');

-*Although they aren’t necessarily needed, I find that it is easier to enclose my different conditions in parenthesis to avoid any unnecessary confusion.*
+*Although they aren't necessarily needed, I find that it is easier to enclose my different conditions in parenthesis to avoid any unnecessary confusion.*

-If you haven’t figured it out yet, the **OR** statement will yield the most results.
+If you haven't figured it out yet, the **OR** statement will yield the most results.
 This is because **OR** returns the red fruits, the juicy fruits, and the juicy red fruits.
 The **AND** statement will only return the juicy red fruits.

-Let’s first try out a few examples, before I will give you some practice problems to see what you have learned in the past few sections.
+Let's first try out a few examples, before I will give you some practice problems to see what you have learned in the past few sections.

 *1) Return the names of the fruits that have a spongy texture and a price above $0.30*

 This problem is almost exactly like the examples that we had before, but working with different columns.
 We can see that we will need to use the **AND** statement with the texture and price columns.
 The rest is fairly straight forward.

-     SELECT name FROM fruits WHERE (texture = ‘Spongy’) AND (price > 0.30);
+     SELECT name FROM fruits WHERE (texture = 'Spongy') AND (price > 0.30);

-The result should be ‘Mangos’
+The result should be 'Mangos'

 *2) Return the type of textured fruit with an average price greater than $0.32 or a combined quantity less than 60*